jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-construct-drafts.md

 A diamond pointing to another diamond: it may be a call to a call. both diamonds may represent the same call.
 They might never execute individually.

-### Commands Might Only Be Called from Another Command
+### No Diamond Shapes

+2021-04-20: These idea seem from before the diamond shape was introduced.
+Other clues may have been hoped to disambiguate the different programming constructs.
+A newer idea may use diamond shapes along with squares, and may suggest a more specific use of solid lines and dashed lines.

-< 2021-04-20: These issues seem to disappear with introducing the diamond for execution and having distinct call and reference lines: dashed vs. solid line styles. >
+These issues seem to disappear with introducing the diamond for execution and having distinct call and reference lines: dashed vs. solid line styles.

+#### Commands Might Only Be Called from Another Command

 *Commands can only be called directly from another command.*